RSVP (1991 film): Reception

 The film premiered at the 1991 Toronto International Film Festival.
 Lynd sent the completed film to Jessye Norman in advance of its theatrical premiere, seeking her approval.
 Norman was so moved by it that she flew to Toronto to attend the screening, at which she held Lynd's hand throughout the entire film.

-It aired on television later in 1991 as a special, and garnered two Gemini Award nominations, for Short Dramatic Program and Direction in a Dramatic Program or Mini-Series.
+It aired on television later in 1991 as a special, and garnered two Gemini Award nominations, for Short Dramatic Program and Direction in a Dramatic Program or Mini-Series, at the 6th Gemini Awards in 1992.
 The film was subsequently re-broadcast on CBC Television's Canadian Reflections in 1993.

 In 2007, Toronto's Inside Out Film and Video Festival screened both RSVP and Lynd's subsequent film The Fairy Who Didn't Want to Be a Fairy Anymore, along with an excerpt from his highly anticipated but not yet completed feature film Breakfast with Scot.